-Prior to Splashtop, Thomas was the CTO and co-founder of OSA Technologies, where he was responsible for the architecture and development of OSA’s industry-leading server management software and firmware solutions, which were shipped by top tier software and hardware vendors such as Microsoft, Intel, Dell, HP, and IBM.
+Prior to Splashtop, Thomas was the CTO and co-founder of OSA Technologies, responsible for the architecture and development of OSA’s industry-leading server management software and firmware solutions, which were incorporated into products shipped by top-tier software and hardware vendors such as Microsoft, Intel, Dell, HP, and IBM.
 After OSA’s acquisition by Avocent in 2004, Thomas continued to serve as the CTO of Avocent’s Embedded Software and Solutions division until 2006.
-In addition to OSA and Avocent, Thomas has worked at Intel, Motorola, NCR/AT&T Global Information Solutions, the NASA Science Internet Office, and the MIT Laboratory for Computer Science.
+In addition to OSA and Avocent, Thomas has worked as a computer architect at Intel and on wireless systems engineering at Motorola.

 Thomas received his BS and MS degrees in electrical engineering and computer science from MIT, and he is a Stanford GSB alumnus.
 He enjoys volunteering with the Cupertino Rotary Club, where he works with the Youth Services committee, and mentoring students in entrepreneurship.